Credit Limit Too Low?

 Whether you've ever missed or been late in making repayments.

 Scoring out 'players'.
-Though it's difficult to do, banks will score out people they regard to be playing the system.
+Though it's difficult to do, banks will score out people they think are playing the system.

 In general, credit limits are lower and it's more difficult to get accepted than a few years ago.